Stochastic Nonlinear Control via Finite-dimensional Spectral Dynamic Embedding: Simulations

 \subsection{Performance versus other nonlinear controllers}

-We compare \algabb with iterative LQR (iLQR)~\citep{sideris2005efficient} and Koopman-based control~\citep{korda2018linear}, and Energy-based control~\citep{aastrom2000swinging}.
+We compare \algabb with iterative LQR (iLQR)~\citep{sideris2005efficient} and Koopman-based control~\citep{korda2018linear}, Energy-based control~\citep{fantoni2000energy,aastrom2000swinging}, and soft actor-critic (SAC) \cite{haarnoja2018soft}.
+We note that iLQR, the energy-based controller and SDEC all make use of the knowledge of the environment dynamics.
+DKUC and SAC do not make use of the environment dynamics.
 The first two are well-known alternatives for nonlinear control, and the energy-based control is a Lyapunov-based method to design stabilizing controllers.
 For iLQR, we used the implementation in \cite{roulet2022iterative}, where we added a log barrier function to account for the actuator constraint.
 Meanwhile, for the Koopman-based control, we adapted an implementation called Deep KoopmanU with Control (DKUC) proposed in the paper \cite{shi2022deep}, where we combine the dynamics learned from DKUC with MPC to enforce the input constraint.
 We modified the energy-based swing-up controller from \cite{aastrom2000swinging}.
-Apart from the noiseless setting, we also considered the setting where a noise term $\epsilon \sim \mathcal{N}(0,\sigma^2)$ is added to the angular acceleration at each step.
 For SDEC and DKUC, we trained using 4 different random seeds, and both algorithms have access to the same amount of environment interaction.

-The performance of the various algorithms in both the noiseless and noisy setting (with $\sigma = 1$) can be found in Table~\ref{table:pendulum_comparison}.
-The mean and standard deviation (in brackets) over 4 random seeds are shown.
-The number of random and Nystr\"om features used is 512 for pendulum, 4096 for pendubot and 2D Drones and 8192 for Cartpole.
-We observe that the SDEC strongly outperforms other nonlinear controllers in the noisy setting (higher reward is better; in this case the negative sign is due to the rewards representing negative cost).
-For the noiseless setting, SDEC are comparable to the best nonlinear baseline controllers.